Schedule an appointment with an accounting writing consultant.

 Writing consultants for the accounting department are available to consult with you one-on-one to help you develop your writing skills.
 Come to office hours or schedule your own appointment.
 You are welcome to bring rough drafts and resumes for discussion.
 We can also review any grammatical or usage questions you may have.

-For more information or for in-person help with your writing assignments, please contact Pamela Bourjaily, writing program coordinator.
+For more information or for in-person help with your writing assignments, please contact Carl Follmer, Assistant Director of the Accounting Writing Program.

 About Your Writing Assessment